FirstLegoLeague/launcher/docs/userguide.md

 **Scoreboard**
 Configure whether negative scores are shown as 0 on the `Scoreboard`.
 Default is YES.

 Note: The Scoring screen (intended for the Head Referee) will still show negative scores.

+Note: The Referee Standards require that negative scores be shown as zero.
+This option will be removed in the future.

 **Scoring**